Accountant’s USA Crypto Tax Guide

 The IRS is very clear that crypto is taxed - but navigating the IRS guidance on crypto tax (or lack thereof!) isn’t always easy, especially for individual investors with little knowledge of tax…. which is why many American crypto investors turn to a crypto accountant to help them come the tax deadline.
 Crypto accountants are in high demand in the US - so it pays to know your crypto tax rules.
 We’ve got everything you need to know in our USA Accountant’s Crypto Tax Guide.

-Navigating crypto tax for your clients is a vital skill in 2022 and crypto accountants have never been more in demand.
-However, many traditional accountants are put off expanding into this new market due to a lack of understanding over cryptocurrency - as well as the less than comprehensive guidance from the IRS on the huge variety of transactions and potential tax implications of each.
+Navigating crypto tax for your clients is a vital skill and crypto accountants have never been more in demand.
+However, many traditional accountants are put off expanding into this new market due to a lack of understanding of cryptocurrency - as well as the less than comprehensive guidance from the IRS on the huge variety of transactions and potential tax implications of each.

 Fear not - to get you started we’ve put together all the resources you need in our USA Accountant’s Crypto Tax Guide, with the latest guidance from the IRS.